FHantke/brave-browser-wiki/Deviations-from-Chromium-(features-we-disable-or-remove).md

 ### Modified Features and Functionality

 - Cookies are given a [maximum lifetime](https://github.com/brave/brave-browser/issues/3443) of 7 days for cookies set through Javascript and 6 months for cookies set through HTTP
-- Referrer values are modified in the following ways
+- Referrer values are modified in the following ways:
-  * *cross-origin* requests for iframes and sub-resources have their referrer set to be the origin of the requested resource
+  * *cross-site* requests for iframes and sub-resources have their referrer set to be the origin of the requested resource
-  * *cross-origin* navigations have no referrer at all
+  * *cross-site* navigations have no referrer at all
-  * *same-origin* requests of all kinds have the same behavior as Chromium
+  * *same-site* requests of all kinds have the same behavior as Chromium
 - Media Router Extension (Chromecast) is disabled by default.
 You can turn it on by toggling the switch in brave://settings.
 - Plugins, sensors and background-sync page permissions are disabled by default.
 Users can override these using the usual page permission settings.
 - Download protection remote lookups are currently disabled (https://github.com/brave/brave-browser/issues/4341).